Computer Glasses & Blue Light Protection

 Step #1: Schedule an Eye Exam

 If you are experiencing any of these symptoms, then it’s time to speak with your eye doctor.
-Make an appointment with Dr. James Sinoway for a comprehensive eye exam.
+Make an appointment with James Sinoway O.D. for a comprehensive eye exam.
 The doctor will check your eyes and general vision, while asking you about your daily activities and computer use.
 Based on your individual needs, the doctor will create a custom course of action for you.

 Not only is it a good idea to have your eyes examined regularly, but the doctor may discover other vision issues that may increase the frequency of your symptoms.
 This can occur without the patient even being aware of it, so book an appointment today.